Who We Are

 Fair Representation Voting: American, candidate-based forms of proportional representation.

 - In the United States, more than three and a half million people use fair representation voting to elect their local officials in nearly one hundred local governments.
 Through legal and voter education work, FairVote has played an important role in its progress in dozens of jurisdictions, including new wins in 2014.

 - For nearly two decades, we’ve published Monopoly Politics and Dubious Democracy reports biennially, changing the national conversation about noncompetitive elections to focus on structural reform.
-On November 6, 2014, we called the winners in nearly nine ten House elections to take place to years later in 2016 -- even as we .build support for an Act of Congress to put every single voter in a meaningful election.
+On November 6, 2014, we called the winners in nearly nine out of ten House elections to take place more than two years later in 2016 -- as we simultaneously build support for an Act of Congress to allow every voter to participate in meaningful elections.

 - Our Representation 2020 project distributed more than 2,000 State of Women's Representation 2014 reports that feature the positive impact that fair representation voting can have on women's representation.